Ernest Manning: Premier of Alberta

 Under Manning, Alberta became a virtual one-party province.
-He led Social Credit to an incredible seven consecutive election victories between 1944 and 1967, usually with more than 50% of the popular vote, and only once had to face more than 10 opposition MLAs.
+He led Social Credit to seven consecutive election victories between 1944 and 1967, usually with more than 50% of the popular vote.
+His party's seat count increased when he cancelled the use of proportional representation in Edmonton and Calgary in 1956.

+Only once did he face more than 10 opposition MLAs.
 The height of his popularity came in 1963, when the Socreds campaigned under the slogan "63 in '63," a clean sweep of the then 63-seat legislature.
-They fell short of that goal, but still reduced the opposition to only three MLAs, two Liberals and one running with the support of both the Liberals and Progressive Conservatives, in total.
+They fell short of that goal, but still reduced the opposition to only three MLAs (two Liberals and one running with the support of both the Liberals and Progressive Conservatives) in total.
 It is still the biggest majority government, in terms of percentage of seats won, in Alberta's history.
 Social Credit's electoral success was based in part on what was viewed as its good government of the province.
 Manning himself always held the view that "both God and the people had some say in how long he would be premier — and he was not about to argue with either."

-However, an ominous sign came during Manning's last victory, when the once-moribund Progressive Conservatives, led by Peter Lougheed won six seats, mostly in Calgary and Edmonton.
-More seriously, the PCs did well enough across the rest of the province to hold Social Credit to 45 percent of the vote, its lowest vote share since 1940.
+However, an ominous sign came during Manning's last victory (1967), when the once-moribund Progressive Conservatives, led by Peter Lougheed won six seats, mostly in Calgary and Edmonton.
+More seriously, the PCs, NDP and Liberals did well enough across the province to hold Social Credit to 45 percent of the vote, a mere minority of the votes and the SC party's lowest vote share since 1940.
 Manning retired in 1968, and Social Credit was knocked out of office three years later.
+It never came within sight of power again, winning no seats after 1982 and since 2017 no longer existing under that name.

+Manning resigned as MLA on December 11, 1968 and as premier a day after that.

-It has never come within sight of power again.
-By the time Manning left the legislature, only he, Alfred Hooke, and William Tomyn were left from the original 1935 caucus.
-Of that trio, Hooke was the only MLA to see the government right through from its beginning to its very end in 1971 (Tomyn served a break from 1952 to 1959).
+By the time Manning left the legislature in 1968, of the sitting Social Credit MLAs, only he, Alfred Hooke and William Tomyn had been in the original 1935 caucus.
+Of that trio, Hooke was the only one who would serve in the legislature without interruption for Social Credit's entire run in government from 1935 to 1971.
+(William Tomyn had been in the original SC caucus but had not been in the Legislative Assembly from 1952 to 1959..)